pkmn/engine/README.md

 The pkmn engine is up to [**XXX× faster**](docs/TESTING.md#results) than [Pokémon Showdown](https://github.com/smogon/pokemon-showdown) when playing out supported formats in compatability mode and is extensively [tested](docs/TESTING.md) and [documented](docs).
-Note, however, that the engine is **not** a fully featured simulator but is instead a low-level library which can be used as a building block for more advanced use cases.
+Note, however, that the engine is **not a fully-featured simulator** but is instead a low-level library which can be used as a building block for more advanced use cases.

 ## Installation